MicrosoftDocs/defender-docs/articles/defender-for-cloud/asset-inventory.md

 ---
 # Use asset inventory to manage your resources' security posture

-The asset inventory page of Microsoft Defender for Cloud shows the [security posture](concept-cloud-security-posture-management.md) of the resources you've connected to Defender for Cloud.
+The asset inventory page of Microsoft Defender for Cloud shows the [security posture](concept-cloud-security-posture-management.md) of the resources you connected to Defender for Cloud.
 Defender for Cloud periodically analyzes the security state of resources connected to your subscriptions to identify potential security issues and provides you with active recommendations.
 Active recommendations are recommendations that can be resolved to improve your security posture.

 Use this view and its filters to address such questions as: